Edward-H26/SLP_Video_Annotation_APP/SETUP.md

 - Audio files over 24MB are automatically split into 10-minute chunks
 - Each chunk is transcribed separately and timestamps are adjusted
 - Chunks are cleaned up after transcription
+- All CPU-heavy moviepy operations run in a thread pool via `asyncio.to_thread()` to avoid blocking the event loop
+- The OpenAI client uses `AsyncOpenAI` so transcription API calls are non-blocking

+## Error Recovery

+- **Crash recovery**: On startup, the backend marks any videos stuck in `uploading`, `processing`, or `transcribing` as `error`.
+This handles cases where a server restart or worker kill interrupted processing.
+- **Frontend polling timeout**: The frontend polls video status every 2 seconds for up to 10 minutes.
+If transcription has not completed by then, it stops polling and shows an error.
+- **Retry transcription**: Failed videos show a "Retry Transcription" button that re-triggers the processing pipeline without requiring a re-upload (as long as the video file still exists on disk).